What Is TESOL?

 As an initial certificate, the TESOL program requires students to have teaching experience with English Language Learners (ELL).
 Because many K-12 schools in the United States and beyond are composed of students speaking a multitude of languages, the need for TESOL teachers is greater than ever.

-Housed within the Exceptional Education Department, Buffalo State College’s Certificate of Advanced Studies (CAS) in TESOL prepares students with a New York teaching certificate and a proficiency in languages to address the needs of non-native speakers of English in American and foreign classrooms.
+Housed within the Exceptional Education Department, Buffalo State’s Certificate of Advanced Studies (CAS) in TESOL prepares students with a New York teaching certificate and a proficiency in languages to address the needs of non-native speakers of English in American and foreign classrooms.

 Practicing teachers, broaden your understanding of: